Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/spells/wall-of-fire.md

 aliases: ["Wall of Fire"]
 SourceType: "Spell"
 NoteIcon: spell
-BookSource: Player's Handbook p.
-285. Available in the SRD and the Basic Rules.
+BookSource: "Player's Handbook p.
+285. Available in the SRD and the Basic Rules."
 ---
 # Wall of Fire
 *4th-level, Evocation*